Cross-Site Scripting in PHP: Why Output Encoding Beats Input Filtering

 Automated scanners like OWASP ZAP and Burp Suite can crawl your application and test each parameter with a range of XSS payloads including known filter bypasses.
 They do not find everything, but they find the obvious gaps quickly.
 Combine automated scanning with manual code review for best coverage.

 When vulnerabilities are found, document them clearly so they can be tracked and resolved.
-Good IT documentation practices help teams maintain security knowledge and track remediation progress over time.
+This helps teams maintain security knowledge and track remediation progress over time, which is particularly important for applications that receive regular updates or new features.

 Where to Focus Your Security Efforts